openedx/edx-documentation/en_us/shared/manage_discussions/discussions.rst

 Discussions in an edX course include both course-wide topics of interest to all learners (such as "Feedback", "Troubleshooting", or "Technical Help") as well as content-specific topics that you add to course units as discussion components.
-You create both types of discussion topics in Studio.
+You can create both types of discussion topics in Studio.

 For information about creating discussion topics, see the following sections.